research

 If no multi-agent capability is available, perform the exploration inline in the current session using file reading, grep, and glob tools directly.

-Step 4: Validate Research Quality (Optional)
+Step 4: Validate Research Quality (mandatory in auto mode)

 For thorough research, perform quality validation: